Multi-intention Inverse Q-learning for Interpretable Behavior Representation: Experiments and discussion

-We demonstrate model comparison by first applying our method to trajectories from the water-restricted animals.
-The test set log-likelihood (LL) is similar for LMV-IAVI and DIRL under single intention ($K=1$).
-However, LMV-IAVI with $K > 2$ substantially outperforms DIRL (\cref{fig:restricted_ll}).
-Although the test LL continues to grow for larger $K$, the Bayesian information criterion (BIC) appears to increase (\cref{fig:restricted_bic}).
-Thus LMV-IAVI with 2 latent states is considered for subsequent analysis.
-The learnt mice policy under latent state 1 (`Tired') displays a preference of moving out from the water port towards the maze entrance and stay, while the policy under latent state 2 (`Thirsty') guides the mice directly to the water port along the optimal track.
-Correspondingly, in the `Tired' latent state, the highest state occupancy is noted at the entrance state, while under `Thirsty', it is observed at the water port (\cref{fig:restricted_pi}).
-To delve into the intention transition dynamics, we computed the posterior probability over mice's latent state across all trajectories.
-The recovered average temporal latent state trajectories show a high probability of the `Thirsty' latent state at the beginning but later on tailed off, as the `Tired' latent state gradually became dominant (\cref{fig:restricted_pz}).
-These findings demonstrate that LMV-IAVI not only excels the state-of-the-art in predicting mice labyrinth navigating behavior, but also provides distinct and interpretable reward functions.
-Similarly, our LMV-IAVI algorithm again outperforms DIRL when applied to the water-unrestricted animal trajectory dataset.
-Further details can be found at \cref{sec:unrestricted}.
+We first compared between HIAVI and DIRL on the trajectories collected from the group of water restricted animals.
+First of all, as the number of intentions increased, the log-likelihood value for HIAVI predictions increased significantly, whereas the improvement of DIRL performance was rather minor (Figure~\ref{sfig:restricted_ll}).
+This led to a distinguishable outperformance of HIAVI compared to DIRL in this benchmark.
+To check whether the better performance of HIAVI compared to DIRL was due to a larger number of papameters, we then calculated the Bayesian information criterion (BIC) for these two approaches (Figure~\ref{sfig:restricted_bic}).
+It shows that the BIC values for HIAVI are consistently lower than those for DIRL when the number of intentions exceeds one.
+To analyze the recovered expert policies by HIAVI, we selected the number of intentions $K = 2$ where the lowest BIC value was achieved.
+The learnt mice policy under intention $1$ (`tired') displays a preference of moving out from the water port towards the maze entrance and stay, while the policy under intention $2$ (`thirsty') guides the mice directly to the water port along the optimal track.
+Correspondingly, under the `tired' intention, the highest state occupancy was observed at the entrance of the environment, while under `thirsty', it was observed at the water port (Figure~\ref{sfig:restricted_pi}).
+To visualize the predicted intention transition dynamics, we computed the posterior probability over mice's intentions across all trajectories.
+The recovered temporal intention dynamics shows a high probability of the `thirsty' intention at the beginning but later on drops gradually, as the `tired' intention gradually becomes dominant (Figure~\ref{sfig:restricted_pz}).
+Besides, the intention transition matrix learnt by HIAVI (Figure~\ref{sfig:restricted_ptr}) suggests that while both the `thirsty' and `tired' intentions are stable, the probability that the animals switch from `thirsty' to `tired' is relatively larger than the other way around.
+These observations indicate the following interpretations on the mice behavior within this cohort, which also align well with our intuition: The water-restricted mice are eager to find the water port as the trial starts, and then gradually return back to the labyrinth entrance as they obtain enough water.
+Once they have decided to return, the probability to go back to search for the water port would be quite low.